code-carol/ucl_portfolio/README.md

 - Add real time date menu-bar
 - Fix tab opening issue
 - Make tabs open dynamically based on the window
+- Add first project like a newspaper article

 things that i want to add